magdyebrahim24/tech/README.md

 # tech App
-- ###   An ُducational App using flutter and firebase .
+- ###   An Educational App using flutter and firebase .

 ![App Gif ](/assets/tech-gif.gif)